dvsocean/sudoServer/README.md

 website, just open your browser and type http://localhost:<port>/randomFileDemonstration.html

 3. The mappings directory serves as the root for json files.
-You can place your req/res stubs in it and it will server them if the route matches.
+You can place your req/res stubs in it and it will serve them if the route matches.
 Currently, there is a stub called "stubWithBody.json" and it contains the request and the response.
 You can make a curl request and test it.
 Or, in the mapping file, for the response, you can also indicate "bodyFileName": "path/to/file.json".
 Using this method requires that you actually place the response file in the __files directory, else if the